-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME DISABILITY AFFAIRS Persons with For the period October 2019 to August 2020: An Efficient and The Disability Affairs Unit (DAU) was established in 1999 and serves as a resource and referral centre for information pertaining to disability matters.
-In addition to coordinating and monitoring the implementation of the National Policy on Persons with Disabilities, the Unit also coordinates, develops and implements comprehensive programmes to assist citizens of Trinidad and Tobago with disabilities.
-The Unit benefitted from the installation of JAWS (Job Access with Speech) software; a screen reading software that allows persons who are visually impaired to interface with the computer at an outfitting cost of \$52,000.00 Since the re-opening of the National Enrichment Centre (NEC) in Fiscal 2019, the NEC has been in use by various NGOs that offer services to persons with disabilities.
-Events planned by organizations that advocate for persons with disabilities ತ ಕ included meetings, training, workshops, group therapy, health fair, etc. Additionally, the Ministry has been using the Centre for a number of activities like stakeholders' consultations, focus groups, training, workshops, meetings, sensitization, etc. The Unit continued to work in tandem with the Telecommunication Authority of Trinidad and Tobago (TATT) to provide technical support for accessible assistive mobile devices for the blind, visually impaired and hard of hearing.
+established in 1999 intre for information tion to coordinating e National Policy on coordinates, develops mes to assist citizens CALEGORY OUTCOME bility Affairs Unit (DAU) was established in 1999 as as a resource and referral centre for information g to disability matters.
+In addition to coordinating toring the implementation of the National Policy on with Disabilities, the Unit also coordinates, develops ments comprehensive programmes to assist citizens Persons with For the period October 2019 to August 2020: ith Disabilities, the Unit also coordinates, develops ments comprehensive programmes to assist citizens disabilities The Unit benefitted from the installation of JAWS (Job Access with Speech) software; a screen reading software that allows persons who are visually impaired to interface with the computer at an outflitting cost of \$62,000,00.
+Effective Social System for the Poor and Vulnerable Since the re-opening of the National Enrichment Centre (NEC) in Fiscal 2019 the NEC has been in use by various NGOs that of 1 midad and 1 obago with disabilities. offer services to persons with disabilities.
+Events planned by organizations, training, workshops, group therapy, health fair, etc. Additionally, the Ministry has been using the Centre for a number of activities like stakeholders' consultations, focus groups, training, workshops, meetings, sensitization, etc. The Unit continued to work in tandem with the Telecommunication Authority of Trinidad and Tobaco (TATT) to provide technical support for accessible assistive mobile devices for the blind, visually impaired and hard of hearing.
 Also conducted a Sign Language Training course with customer service representatives.
-Disability sensitisation for fifteen (15) managers of Nestle Trinidad Ltd was undertaken in December 2019.
-Continuation of sensitisation sessions at Nestle will re-commence virtually in September 2020 with the training of staff of ten (10) departments.
-On January 09, 2020 Cabinet approved the establishment of an Inter-Agency Committee to promote, monitor and evaluate the implementation of the United Nations Convention on the Rights of Persons with Disabilities for a period of two years.
+Disability sensitisation for fifteen (15) managers of Nestle Trinidad 14d ung undertelon in Programmer 2010 Continuation of sensitisation sessions at Nestle will re-commence virtually in September 2020 with the training of staff of ten (10) departments.
+On January 09, 2020 Cabinet approved the establishment of an Inter- Agency Committee to promote, monitor and evaluate the implementation of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the National Policy on Persons with Disabilities for a period of two years.
 Instruments of appointment were delivered to members on March16, 2020 and the inaugural meeting of the Committee was held on May 27, 2020.
 The Committee is currently finalising its Action Plan The following was also achieved by the Division during the period: